steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 Your mission:

-1. Research and identify target market
+1. Research and identify a target market
-1. Create brand for sub line
+1. Create the brand for your sub
-1. Research and Design the vehicle exterior and interior
+1. Research and design the vehicle exterior and interior
-1. Design the visual styling of your submersible cockpit
-1. Create on-screen digital user experience instruments that effectively communicate critical vehicle information
+1. Design the visual styling of your submersible user experience for the instruments that effectively communicate critical vehicle information
 1. Build physical control set (buttons, joysticks, etc.) to drive the submarine that provide an intuitive piloting experience
 1. Write and Design a User Start Guide (Printed, PDF, or interactive)
 1. Test with real people